sainiharit/PICTOSA/README.md

-# PICOTSA - The Photo Editing Application
+# PICTOSA - The Photo Editing Application

 ### PICTOSA is a photo editing android application.
 This application consists of some basic editing tools like cropping & rotating the image, adjusting brightness, contrast & grayscale, applying filters to the image and many more
 <hr>